 Album opener, “Stonemilker”, takes place 9 months before the separation, when Bjork is beginning to notice the connection with her partner starting to close.
 As the album cover depicts, she is an “open-chested” individual who never hesitates to share her feelings and emotions.
 Her partner, on the other hand, has “coagulated”; getting him to share is like “milking a stone”, causing the relationship to fall out of balance.

 The emotional core of this album is not the lyrics, however, but the strings.
 Plenty of modern music utilizes strings to embellish and adorn songs, but for Vulnicura, the strings form the very basis for the songs themselves.
 This is all too apparent on “Stonemilker”.
-The strings on this song are gorgeous and so emotionally expressive that her soulful vocals and lyrics only feel like their beautiful accompaniment.
+The strings on this song are gorgeous and so emotionally expressive that her soulful vocals and lyrics only feel like a beautiful accompaniment to the strings.
 Even the minimal beats on the song melt and dissipate into the open spaces left by the strings; instead of carrying the rhythm they just follow the flow of the orchestrations.

-Both songs on the final side consist of glitchy, futuristic beats that juxtapose the nostalgic baroque strings, evoking some sort of spaceship orchestra.
-“Mouth Mantra” builds into a sub-bass fueled breakdown with Björk singing of “negative space” and “black hole[s]”, followed by a scattered beat littered with bleeps, bloops, laser sounds and disjointed strings coming from every direction.
+Both songs on the final side consist of glitchy, futuristic beats that juxtapose the nostalgic baroque strings and makes the listener feel like they’re listening to an orchestra on a space ship.
+“Mouth Mantra” builds into a sub-bass fueled breakdown with Bjork singing of “negative space” and “black hole[s]”, followed by a scattered beat littered with bleeps, bloops, laser sounds and disjointed strings coming from every direction.
 Album closer “Quicksand” starts off with an aggressive IDM breakbeat that stops and starts at will.
-Closer listening reveals that the beat is full of chopped up vocal samples, looped strings, and glitchy bass that would feel right at home on Death Grips’ “N****s on the Moon”, which itself featured Björk vocal samples and was heavily inspired by Björk’s album Medulla.
+Closer listening reveals that the beat is full of chopped up vocal samples, looped strings, and glitchy bass that would feel right at home on Death Grips’ “Niggas on the Moon”, which itself featured Bjork vocal samples and was heavily inspired by Bjork’s album Medulla.

-Ultimately, while this album is not exactly sonically adventurous (for Björk standards), it feels like she focused everything she learned from her past experiments into the most emotionally engaging and cohesive album she’s released since 2001’s Vespertine (and perhaps ever).
+Ultimately, while this album is not exactly sonically adventurous (for Bjork standards), it feels like she focused everything she learned from her past experiments into the most emotionally engaging and cohesive album she’s released since 2001’s Verspertine (and perhaps ever).